-The Captioning Studio is incredibly proud of its multi-award-winning GoTheatrical!™ theatre captioning technology.
+The Captioning Studio is proud to offer venues and production companies its theatre captioning technology.

-- TV screens are inexpensive to purchase or hire.
+- Inexpensive to purchase or hire.
 Readily available from local suppliers.

-- Allows for display of multiple coloured texts (colours specifically selected for ease of reading)
+- Allow for display of multiple coloured texts (colours specifically selected for ease of reading)

-- Allow for up to 8 lines of text on screen, as opposed to just 3 with traditional captioning technology
+- Allow for up to 8 lines of text on screen, as opposed to just 3 with the old LED screens

 - Coloured texts mean it is not necessary to preface dialogue with character names every time an actor speaks; for example, in scenes where there are only two characters on stage, there is no need to preface with character names every time they speak as colour change makes differentiation between actors’ lines very clear